zestia/ember-async-tooltips/README.md

 Optional.
 The hide delay will prevent the tooltip from being hidden until the specified milliseconds have passed after leaving the reference element.

+#### `@useClick`

+Optional.
+By default, tooltips only show when hovering over the reference element.
+Use this argument to use clicking instead.

 #### `@useFocus`

 Optional.
-By default, tooltips will only show when hovering over the reference element.
+By default, tooltips only show when hovering over the reference element.
 Use this argument to also show the tooltip when the reference element is focused.

 #### `@stickyID`